Exploring the Reef with Jean-Michel Cousteau

-Exploring the Reef with Jean-Michel Cousteau (also simply referred to as Exploring the Reef) is a live-action/CGI animated short documentary film included on the fullscreen version of disc 2 of the Finding Nemo 2-Disc Collector's Edition DVD, which was released on November 4, 2003.
-It features Jean-Michel Cousteau in a documentary film he is trying to make about coral reefs, but Nemo (Alexander Gould), Marlin (Albert Brooks), Dory (Ellen DeGeneres) and the Tank Gang (Willem Dafoe, Brad Garrett, Stephen Root, Vicki Lewis, Austin Pendleton, Allison Janney and Joe Ranft) keep interrupting him.
+Exploring the Reef with Jean-Michel Cousteau (also simply referred to as Exploring the Reef) is a live-action/animated short documentary film included on the fullscreen version of disc 2 of the Finding Nemo 2-Disc Collector's Edition DVD, which was released on November 4, 2003.
+It features Jean-Michel Cousteau in a documentary film he is trying to make about coral reefs, but Marlin (Albert Brooks), Dory (Ellen DeGeneres) and Nemo (Alexander Gould) keep interrupting him.